normful/nbase/project-final/project-final-report.md

 # Functional Dependencies

+`NBATeam_BelongsTo` is not in BCNF because teamName -> abbreviation, city, divisionName violates BCNF since teamName is not a superkey of the table.

+`NBAGame_Plays_PlayedAt` is not in BCNF because venueName, city, gameDate -> homeTeam, awayTeam, homeScore, awayScore violates BCNF since venueName, city, gameDate is a superkey of the table.

-All tables are in BCNF because there are no functional dependencies that violate BCNF.
+All other tables are in BCNF because all of their non-trivial functional dependencies have attributes on the LHS that are superkeys of the table.

 ## Division